 Equipment

-- 1 pot or large skillet for cooking chili
+- 1 grill or grill pan or hot skillet for pan-searing

 Ingredients